certik/hermes2d/doc/src/tutorial.rst

     \int_\Omega \dd{u_1}{x} q + \dd{u_2}{y} q \dx = 0

-The boundary and initial conditions \index{Initial condition} for the problem are
+The boundary and initial conditions for the problem are

 .. math::